ROBERT WILLIAMS BUCHANAN (1841 - 1901)

 NOT A PLEASANT POSITION

-to find oneself in with regard to the public, but the situation is not without an element of grim humour, and it is no part of my intention to try and explain my attitude or defend my position.
-I am simply the “vox in the solitudine clamantis” raising my feeble protest; not in the expectation of making head against the wave of popular or newspaper clamour, but rather dimly hoping to catch the ear and the sympathy of one or two of those strong and fearless men and women who have before now defied the shrieks of the mob.
+to find oneself in with regard to the public, but the situation is not without an element of grim humor, and it is no part of my intention to try and explain my attitude or defend my position.
+I am simply the “vox in solitudine clamantis” raising my feeble protest; not in the expectation of making head against the wave of popular or newspaper clamor, but rather dimly hoping to catch the ear and the sympathy of one or two of those strong and fearless men and women who have before now defied the shrieks of the mob.
 To such as these I appeal to interfere and to stay the hand of “Judge Lynch.”
 And I submit that Mr. Oscar Wilde has been tried by the newspapers before he has been tried by a jury, that his case has been almost

 HOPELESSLY PREJUDICED

 in the eyes of the public from whom the jury who must try his case will be drawn, and that he is practically being delivered over bound to the fury of a cowardly and brutal mob.
-Sir John Bridge, in refusing bail today, stated that he knew of no graver offence than that with which Mr Wilde is charged.
-Mr Wilde, as a matter of fact, is charged with a “misdemeanour” punishable by two years’ imprisonment with or without hard labour as a maximum penalty; therefore, the offence with which he is charged is, in the eye of the law, which Sir John Bridge is supposed to represent, comparatively trifling.
-I should very much like to know how, in view of this fact, Sir John Bridge can reconcile what he said with his conscience, and with his position as the absolutely impartial exponent of the law, and whether it is not obvious that, in saying what he did, he allowed his personal feelings on a particular point to override his sense of abstract justice, to the prejudice of the man charged before him.
-If a police magistrate of twenty years’ experience shows such flagrant prejudice, what can be expected from the men who will at the Old Bailey form the jury of what the law humorously terms Mr Oscar Wilde’s “peers”?
+Sir John Bridge, in refusing bail to-day, stated that he knew of no graver offence than that with which Mr Wilde is charged.
+Mr Wilde, as a matter of fact, is charged with a “misdemeanor” punishable by two years’ imprisonment with or without hard labour as a maximum penalty; therefore, the offence with which he is charged is, in the eye of the law, which Sir John Bridge is supposed to represent, comparatively trifling.
+I should very much like to know how, in view of this fact, Sir John Bridge can reconcile what he said with his conscience, and with his position as the absolutely impartial exponent of the law, and whether it is not obvious that, in saying what he did, he allowed

 Chalcott House, Long Ditton, 19 April.
+ALFRED DOUGLAS.

+SIR,—I regret that the Marquess of Queensberry, for whose character and opinions (so far as I know them) I have the highest respect, should have misconceived the meaning of my letter to you on the subject of the Wilde prosecution.
+The conduct against which I protested was not that of the “agnostic” nobleman, who was strictly within his rights in protecting his son and acting in his own defence, but that of those Christian publicists who were pronouncing sentence upon Mr. Wilde before he was even committed for trial.
 I am sure that Lord Queensberry, who has himself suffered cruelly from the injustice of public opinion, is quite as sorry as I am for his fallen foe, and is quite as anxious as I am that he should be dealt with fairly, justly, and even mercifully.
 Personally, I would not condemn even a dog on the kind of tainted evidence which has been foreshadowed during the recent preliminary inquiry, but the case, as I said, is still only sub judice, and none of us yet know with any certainty whether or not a jury of Englishmen will pronounce Mr. Wilde guilty.

 This being the case, I should like to ask on what conceivable plea of justice or expediency an accused person, not yet tried and convicted, is subjected to the indignities and inconveniences of a common prison, and denied, while a prisoner, the ordinary comforts to which he has been accustomed when at large?
 Why should his diet be regulated unduly?
 Why should he be denied the sedative of the harmless cigarette, more than ever necessary to a smoker in times of great mental anxiety?
 Why should not his friends visit him?
 Why, in short, should he not enjoy, as far as is practicable, all the privileges of an innocent man?
 Innocent he presumably is until he is tried and found guilty.
 If it be argued that the case is a serious one, in so far as the magistrate refuses bail and the evidence is considered strong against the prisoner, the reply is that many a case which looked far blacker has ended in an acquittal; and, at any rate, we have no right whatever to